CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab03.md

 1. View the prompt flow, which consists of a series of inputs, outputs, and tools.
 You can expand and edit the properties of these objects in the editing panes on the left, and view the overall flow as a graph on the right.

-1. View the Inputs pane, and note that there are two inputs (chat history and the user's question)

 1. View the **Inputs** pane, and note that there are two inputs (`chat history` and the `user's question`).

     ![](../Images/aii83.png)